Match of the Day Kickabout

-Match of the Day Kickabout is a British children's television football programme broadcast on CBBC.
-It was previously presented by Ore Oduba and Radzi Chinyanganya. but in its later seasons it was hosted by Ben Shires, Kenzie Benali, John Farnworth and Liam MacDevitt.
+Match of the Day Kickabout (MOTD/KA) is a British children's television football programme that was broadcast on CBBC.
+It was previously presented by Ore Oduba and Radzi Chinyanganya.
+In its later series, it was hosted by Ben Shires, Kenzie Benali, John Farnworth and Liam MacDevitt.
 It was a spin-off from the long running weekly Match of the Day.
 It also replaced former Newsround spin-off Sportsround.

 Format

-The show features special guests, funny quizzes, and footballers answering questions about their team-mates.
+The show features special guests, quizzes, and footballers answering questions about their team-mates.
 It also includes Premier League highlights, the WSL and the SPFL, formats called Rated and Street Five, and child-oriented videos called Your Skills.